Step by Step to SLS (LLM and SPILS Programs)

 Resume or Curriculum Vitae

 Stanford requires a one-to-two page resume or curriculum vitae describing your academic, extracurricular, and professional activities.
 The resume must be submitted with your application.
+Please do not include a photo.
+If you have already submitted your resume and have included a photo, note that we have redacted that photo.
+No further action is required on your part and that original submission will not impact our review process.

 The personal statement and research proposal (for SPILS applicants only) must be submitted with your application.